bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, Make Comments." />
 </p>

-Another thing you can do that's really helpful is make comments.
-If you're not really sure that you can refactor something down, but then it can become less readable and it can be helpful to put comments in there to help you make sure when you come back to it later that you know what you did and that it will make sense to your future self.
+Another thing you can do that&apos;s really helpful is make comments.
+If you&apos;re not really sure that you can refactor something down, but then it can become less readable and it can be helpful to put comments in there to help you make sure when you come back to it later that you know what you did and that it will make sense to your future self.
 You can go ahead and come in here and add comments.
-I'll put it up here.
+I&apos;ll put it up here.
 Checking to see if the incrementor is even.
 Something like that will be helpful later perhaps and you could add more comments in here.
 As you refactoring, be sure to do that as well.
-Once you've added your comments and refactored your code, you've done a great job at working with sequence selection and loops.
-We're going to get more practice with those as pretty much every script that we write will have some combination of them as we go along.
+Once you&apos;ve added your comments and refactored your code, you&apos;ve done a great job at working with sequence selection and loops.
+We&apos;re going to get more practice with those as pretty much every script that we write will have some combination of them as we go along.
 Great, see you in the next lesson.